Note:

 (Above Left) An interesting graphic from 1930 favourably comparing the physique of a popular 20 year-old actress (Anita Page) against an ideal woman derived from the best parts of other leading actresses of the day.
 These days, a model agency would immediately reject her as being far too short (64 inches) and too rounded (aka fat at 118 lbs).
 (Above Middle) Gisele Bundchen - the top female model of the first decade of the 2000's - weighs only a little more at about 125lbs but is 5 inches taller than Anita at 69 inches.
 (Above Right) Moving in to the 2010's, Andreja Pejic (a transwoman) is another 4 inches taller at 73 inches, and slightly heavy for a super model at 150lbs.
 An analysis of the top 100 female models in 2016 gives an average height of 71 inches (180 cm) and an unhealthily low weight of just 120 lbs (55kg).
 The promotional agency TSM published in 2017 a report stating that the average height of its 30,000 female models (95% under age 32) was 67 inches and that their average weight was 114lbs.
 It also states that over the last 20 years the average breast cup size of its female models had increased from B to DD!

-is Female Beauty?
-Judging beauty involves looking at another person and subconsciously figuring out whether you want your children to carry that person's genes.
-We judge each other by rules that we're often not even aware of.
-A man may admire a woman's shapely legs but is also viscerally attuned (for good and bad) to small variations in the size and symmetry of her facial bones, and the placement of weight and fat on the rest of her body.
 It is important to realise that women pragmatically use a different set of criteria when selecting a man to father her children, and the man will support her and her children.
 The men are often not the same, as DNA tests are increasingly proving both for both modern and historical liaisons (the accepted family trees of some royal families has become very problematic).
-Research correlates the physical attraction of human males to a set of basic physical features in human females, regardless of culture.
-These include:

 Whilst sexual equality may be vogue, the medical evidence is that the two predominant genetic (XX and XY) sexes are drifting ever further apart in their physical appearance.
 Women are evolving to appear ever more beautiful and youthful - and evolving far more rapidly than men.
 Men are not evolving towards the model of masculine beauty at the same rate as women because an ugly but rich and high-status man can be successful in attracting a good quality female mate.
 A statistical analysis of "beautiful" Hollywood couples shows that their first child is 67% more likely to be a girl than a boy - nature somehow seizing the chance to maximise the birth of child of the sex for whom beauty is the more important.
 It's quite possible that in another hundred generations of evolution, the average 35 year-old woman will have the looks and figure of a top 20 year-old model today - and without the surgery.
 But by then the standard for beauty will have changed so much that Marilyn Monroe would be considered short, fat and ugly.